apache/guacamole-manual/src/protocol-reference.rst

     This is the first instruction sent during the handshake phase.

     :arg string identifier:
-        The name of the protocol to use, such as "vnc" or "rdp", or the ID of the active connection to be joined, as returned via the `ready instruction <#ready-instruction>`__.
+        The name of the protocol to use, such as "vnc", "rdp", or "spice", or the ID of the active connection to be joined, as returned via the `ready instruction <#ready-instruction>`__.